heroiclabs/nakama-docs/docs/unity-client-guide.md

 ## Main thread dispatch

 The client runs all callbacks on a socket thread separate to the Unity main thread.

+Unity engine does not let code which executes on another thread call one of it's APIs because of how it manages code execution within the game loop.
+This can causes errors which look something like "<SomeMethod\> can only be called from the main thread".

 We recommend a simple pattern which can be used to run any code which calls `UnityEngine` APIs.

 &nbsp;&nbsp; 1\.
 Add a queue to your script which manages a client.